 Housing & Meals

-You are encouraged to bring a wireless-enabled laptop.
-All housing has Internet access and the IRCAM is equipped with state-of-the-art IT technology.
+You are strongly encouraged to bring a wireless-enabled Mac laptop.
+All housing has Internet access and IRCAM is equipped with state-of-the-art IT technology.

-Instruction is hands-on, takes place at a teaching lab at the IRCAM, and class size is limited to 10 students.
+Instruction is hands-on, takes place at a teaching lab at IRCAM, and class size is limited to 10 students.
 Assessment is continuous for the first phase, will be tied to the production of a reflection paper for the second phase, and will consist of evaluated exercises and the creation of sound morceaux.
-Throughout the program, structured encounters will be organized to ensure interaction between participating students and IRCAM composers, researchers, visiting performers, and scholars.
+Throughout the program, structured encounters will be organized to ensure interaction between participating students and IRCAM composers, researchers, visiting performers, and scholars during « master classes », rehearsals and workshops.

 Nature of Classes

-CIEE classes at the IRCAM are with other CIEE students.
-Students have access to all parts of the IRCAM and to the festival activities.
+CIEE classes at IRCAM are with other CIEE students.
+Students have access to all parts of IRCAM and to the festival activities.
+Master classes and some Académie classes mix CIEE students with international students.

 CIEE Community Language Commitment